ValerioLyndon/Theme-Customiser/README.md

 ## Using the Customiser

-As a user, you can use the customiser by finding links to it on MyAnimeList or anywhere else.
-I am currently in the process of adopting it for all of [my own themes](https://myanimelist.net/blog.php?eid=805506).
+**As a user,** you can utilise the customiser by visiting the link above or by finding designers linking to it in the wild.

-As a list designer, please check ["Creating your own data.json"](https://github.com/ValerioLyndon/Theme-Customiser/wiki/Creating-your-own-data.json) on the wiki.
+**As a list designer,** please check ["Creating your own data.json"](https://github.com/ValerioLyndon/Theme-Customiser/wiki/Creating-your-own-data.json) on the wiki.

 ## Contributing